10 Tips for Working with a

 7. Expect to make revisions.

-While most professional copywriters will be able to provide you with a first draft that’s close to what you had in mind, most likely it will still need some fine tuning.
-Revisions are an important part of the process.
+While most professional copywriters will be able to provide you with a first draft of copy that’s close to what you had in mind, most likely it will still need some fine tuning.
+Revisions are an important part of the copywriting process.

 8. Give constructive feedback.

-Be receptive to the copywriter's suggestions as well.
-She may have a reason for why she did things the way she did, and that could influence your revisions.
+Be receptive to the copywriter’s suggestions as well.
+She may have a reason for why she wrote things the way she did, and that could influence your revisions.

-Once you're happy with the copy, let the copywriter know you're pleased.
-Beyond making her feel appreciated, you’ll be helping to define your preferences, which could be useful down the road when working on future projects.
+Once you’re happy with the way the copy reads, let the copywriter know you’re pleased.
+Beyond making her feel appreciated, you’ll be helping to define your preferences, which could be useful down the road when working on future copywriting projects.

 10. Leverage your investment in copywriting.